iclicks06/Monitoring-app/README.md

 # Monitoring-app

+# make a folder inside the Monitoring app named build then add a png file for the exe to look like
+monitoring-app/build/your.png

 # Employee Activity Monitoring & Attendance Tracking

 A full-featured desktop application for monitoring employee activity, attendance, and productivity, built with Electron, React, TypeScript, and Node.js.